jiaoshuntian/ivory-operator/docs/content/architecture/monitoring.md

 50MB an goes critical at 100MB.
 - `PGReplicationSlotsInactive`: Indicates that a replication slot is inactive.
 Not attending to this can lead to out-of-disk errors.
-- `PGXIDWraparound`: Indicates that a PostgreSQL instance is nearing transaction ID wraparound.
+- `PGXIDWraparound`: Indicates that a IvorySQL instance is nearing transaction ID wraparound.
 Issues a warning at 50% and goes critical at 75%.
 It's important that you [vacuum your database](https://info.crunchydata.com/blog/managing-transaction-id-wraparound-in-postgresql) to prevent this.